kubernetes/website/content/en/docs/tasks/manage-gpus/scheduling-gpus.md

 - Kubernetes nodes have to be pre-installed with NVIDIA drivers.
 - Kubernetes nodes have to be pre-installed with [nvidia-docker 2.0](https://github.com/NVIDIA/nvidia-docker)
+- Kubelet must use Docker as its container runtime
-- nvidia-container-runtime must be configured as the [default runtime](https://github.com/NVIDIA/k8s-device-plugin#preparing-your-gpu-nodes) for docker instead of runc.
+- `nvidia-container-runtime` must be configured as the [default runtime](https://github.com/NVIDIA/k8s-device-plugin#preparing-your-gpu-nodes) for Docker, instead of runc.
-- NVIDIA drivers ~= 361.93
+- The version of the NVIDIA drivers must match the constraint ~= 361.93

 To deploy the NVIDIA device plugin once your cluster is running and the above requirements are satisfied: